SERVIR-Amazonia/guyana-training/drone/introduction.md

 1. Make sure you have Pix4Dmapper installed on your computer.
 2. Make sure you have Pix4Dcapture installed on your phone.
 3. Make sure you have made a Pix4D account and activated your 14-day free Pix4Dmapper trial.
-4. Download the all the images from this folder onto your computer []().
+4. Download all the files from this folder onto your computer [https://drive.google.com/drive/folders/1D306CvHz0vIgXtWKXkIn5_z_TuYh4B7n?usp=drive_link](https://drive.google.com/drive/folders/1D306CvHz0vIgXtWKXkIn5_z_TuYh4B7n?usp=drive_link).

 ## Objectives
 1. Understand the basics of the drone flight planning process, including safety, logistics, and flight parameters.